alperkumcu/alperkumcu.github.io/other.md

 <b>Miscellaneous</b><br>
 I have two photoblogs titled as "<a href="https://theurbanmetaphor.tumblr.com" target="_blank">The Urban Metaphor</a>" and "<a href="http://citiesandwhat.tumblr.com" target="_blank">Cities and People</a>".
 The Urban Metaphor features pictures of street art and Cities and People is on the relationship between cities and individuals living in them.<br>

-A new video series in on the way!<br>
+I've also just started a video series called "<a href="https://www.youtube.com/channel/UCik4DV7sIoIMC8Msv2eGVaw" target="_blank">The Lunch Breakr</a>" in which I interview my academic friends about their work/